Cherish13/alx-higher_level_programming/0x00-python-hello_world/README.md

-Write a script that compiles a Python script file.
+Write the python def magic_calculations(a, b)" that does exactly the same as the following Python bytecode: